ClickCalickClick/word-of-the-lord/README.md

   - Part indicator shows your progress (e.g., "Part 2 of 5")
 - **AI Summary Mode** (When Shake is OFF):
   - Gemini AI summarizes the entire Gospel into 128 characters
-  - Uses Catholic anthropology to preserve theological meaning
+  - Uses Christian anthropology to preserve theological meaning
   - Perfect for quick daily reflection

 #### 2. Custom Scripture Selection
-- Choose any passage from the 73 Catholic Bible books (Douay-Rheims translation)
+- Choose any passage from the 73 Bible books (Douay-Rheims translation)
 - Select specific book, chapter, and verse range
 - Works with both Shake and AI Summary modes